openlibraryenvironment/reshare-library-configurations/east-west/README.md

 #### Examples

-Configure storages, transformations, jobs for East and West in harvester at localhost:8080
+Configure storages, transformations, jobs for East and West in a Harvester at localhost:8080

 `./harvesting/push-shared-east-west.sh localhost:8080`

-The Harvester configurations are in XML files following a naming convention that lets the script know what Harvester end points to POST or PUT the different configuration files to:
+The Harvester configurations are in XML file,s following a naming convention that lets the script know what Harvester end points to POST or PUT the different configuration files to:

 - HARVESTABLE*.xml  - contains the definition of a harvest job
 - STORAGE*.xml - contains the Inventory storage URL, end points and credentials